MV Golden Gate

-In 1999 the vessel was built to offer 30 minute ferry service from Bremerton to Seattle, a few years later service ended because of beach possible erosion along Puget sound's Rich Passage.
+The vessel was built in 1999 to offer 30 minute ferry service from Bremerton to Seattle.
+The service ceased a few years later because of beach possible erosion along Puget Sound's Rich Passage.
 As the Chinook, the ferry had previously been mothballed at the WSF Shipyard at Eagle Harbor, Bainbridge Island for four years when she was placed on eBay for auction on February 20, 2008, with an asking price of $4.5 million (USD).